 The vast majority of incidents of forced abortions against refugees in this highly detailed section are undated, leading to a severe lack of temporal context.
 There are only two dated testimonies of actual forced abortions against refugees.
 An anonymous former official claims there were no specific instructions to abort pregnancies of repatriated women between 1996-2000 but that those who did were complimented instead of punished (ICOI: 428).
 Jee Heon A testifies that in 1999 her pregnancy was forcibly aborted and she was released from her prison because of excessive bleeding (COI: 430).

 The Commission also finds similar forced abortion or infanticide against prisoners.
 “Without exception pregnant victims are subject to abortion or their child is killed at birth” at least where the victim became pregnant by a DPRK official or guard (COI: 766).
 The case is based on Ahn Myong-chol and five anonymous witness testimonies together referencing seven incidents (COI: 764, 766, 809, 822).
 Two cases are more recent: one witness claims two incidents in 2007-10, another an incident sometime between 2004-11 – the other incidents, including Ahn’s, are undated.
 One anonymous testimony describes the fetus being thrown a pile of corpses, another fetus was fed to pigs, and Ahn Myong-chol claims a baby was “thrown in the feeding bowl for dogs” (COI: 766).
 There are also two anonymous and undated reports of incidents where pregnant women were brutally beaten by guards which terminated the pregnancy (COI: 822).
-This keeps with the Commission’s tendency of selective temporarily.
+This keeps with the Commission’s tendency of selective temporality.

 The evidence itself does not provide adequate logical grounds for the radical systematicity (“without exception”) of abortion and infanticide in DPRK detention centers, nor does it establish logical grounds that this is an ongoing systemic practice.
 There are only three dated allegations of forced abortions, all since 1999, which are all by anonymous witnesses.
 The Commission mentions that the practice has declined in the ordinary prison system, as more women have been released before birth (COI: 809).